h3nnn4n/wabi-sabi/Readme.md

 # WABI-SABI 侘寂

-Wabi-Sabi is a japanese [word](https://en.wikipedia.org/wiki/Wabi-sabi) for the aesthetics of the seeing the beauty that is "imperfect, impermanent, and incomplete".
+Wabi-Sabi is a japanese [word](https://en.wikipedia.org/wiki/Wabi-sabi) for the aesthetics of that which is "imperfect, impermanent, and incomplete".
 Here, I take this as an a interpretation of keeping habits as a way of trying to improve an imperfect self, where despite the work, in the end the results will be flawed.
 Despite this, it has value and crafted character.